pingcap/weekly/_posts/2017-04-17-tidb-weekly.md

 ## Fixed

-* Always [update PD client](https://github.com/pingcap/tikv/pull/1759) to avoid PD client can not reconnecting to PD server after network error.
+* Always [update PD client](https://github.com/pingcap/tikv/pull/1759) to avoid the problem that PD client can not reconnect to PD server after network error.

 * Fix the bug when [decode empty data](https://github.com/pingcap/pd/pull/617) to a `StringSlice`.